 Practice Area: Litigation

 Elizabeth J. McEvoy is an attorney with the firm's Litigation practice.
-Her practice focuses on healthcare litigation, corporate and commercial civil litigation, white-collar criminal defense, professional licensing matters, and research misconduct cases.
-She has practiced in federal and state court in Massachusetts and before state and federal administrative agencies.
+Her practice focuses on healthcare litigation, corporate and commercial civil litigation, white-collar criminal defense, scientific research misconduct cases, and professional licensing matters.

 Law Clerk to the Honorable Margot Botsford, Supreme Judicial Court of Massachusetts